 Alternatively, the function DESeqDataSetFromMatrix can be used if you already have a matrix of read counts prepared.
 For this function you should provide the counts matrix, the column information as a DataFrame or data.frame and the design formula.
-First, we load the pasillaGenes data object, in order to extract a count matrix and phenotypic data.
+To demonstate the use of this function, we first load the pasillaGenes data object, to pull out the count matrix, countData, and sample information, colData.